-2.2.1 Evaluation of Symbols
+2.2.1 Evaluation of Symbols and Globals

 When the Assembler encounters a symbol during processing of a source language statement, it evaluates the symbol by reference to two tables: the user's symbol table and the permanent symbol table.
 The user's symbol table contains all symbols defined by the user.
-The user defines symbols by using them as labels, as variables, as macro names, and by direct assignment statements.
+The user defines symbols by using them as labels, as variables, as macro names and globals, and by direct assignment statements.
 A label is defined when first used, and cannot be redefined.
 (When a label is defined by the user, it is given the current value of the location counter, as will be explained later in this chapter.)

-All permanently defined system symbols, including Monitor commands and all Assembler pseudo-instructions use a period (.) as their first character.
+All permanently defined system symbols (excluding the index register symbol, X), including Monitor commands and all Assembler pseudo-instructions use a period (.) as their first character.
 (In some cases the "." may be used as the last character of a Monitor I/O symbol).
-The Assembler has, in its permanent symbol table, definitions of the symbols for all of the PDP-15 memory reference instructions, operate instructions, EAE instructions, and some input/output transfer instructions.
+The Assembler has, in its permanent symbol table, definitions of the symbols for all of the PDP-15 memory reference instructions, operate instructions, the basic EAE instruction, and some input/output transfer instructions.
 (See Appendix B for a complete list of these instructions.)